 - Travel insurance policy

 - Name, address and contact details for your accommodation, with proof of payment/reservation

 - The full itinerary, including all flight details

 - Name and contact details for any guide(s) you have hired

 Get the Best Exchange Rate

 Do your homework and find the best holiday cash deal online.
-While you won’t want to travel with a lot of cash, save ££s by ordering your cash in plenty of time and bagging the best rate.
+While you won’t want to travel with a lot of cash, save ££s by ordering your foreign currency in plenty of time and bagging the best rate.
 Some banks/post offices/bureaux de change need to order Chinese Yen, so don’t leave it to the last minute to buy yours.

 Cash is King

 While cards are widely accepted in the big cities, they’re not accepted everywhere.
 Don’t get caught out – expect to use cash for street food, in markets and rural areas.
 And it needs to be Chinese Yen – vendors won’t accept anything else!